Vicki’s Death March

 Aid

 Food and drink is available at Skyland (mile 15.6).
 So, be sure you have money or a card.
-As this is the final weekend of the season for the concessions at the dining hall, the pickings can be unpredictable, but you should be able to get Starbucks coffee, soda, sandwiches, chips, cookies and pastries.
+As this is the final weekend of the season for the concessions there, the pickings can be unpredictable, but you should be able to get Starbucks coffee, soda, sandwiches, chips, cookies and pastries.
 Water and bathrooms are also to be found.
 If someone volunteers to step up to provide aid at the trailheads on either end of the course along Skyline Drive, that would be welcome, but it is not planned.

 Park fee